 Organizing a book drive can be tough, but with these simple tips, things can be a lot easier:

 1. Get a team!

 There is strength in numbers!
 Working together will make organisation much more efficient and enjoyable.

-Picking a convenient date and

-accessible location is vital to

 2. Set a date & location!